By: Jackie Anderson

 1. Support your friend through her pregnancy.

 If a friend of yours tells you she’s pregnant, make sure you support her and offer her any help or guidance she may need.
 Try to be there for her throughout the term of her pregnancy and help when and where you can.
-Make sure she’s aware of the life-long mental and physical trauma that comes with having an abortion, and guide her to any pregnancy resource centers or adoption agencies she may need.
+Make sure she’s aware of the life-long mental and physical trauma that comes with having an abortion, and guide her to any pregnancy help organizations or adoption agencies she may need.
 When her child comes, don’t stop supporting her!
 Offer to babysit, buy diapers, clothes, whatever she may need.
 Show her that both she and her child are worth love and support from everyone through your own actions.

 2. Talk to your friends about abstinence.

-Many pregnancy resource centers offer literature on abstinence and the harms of birth control.
+Many pregnancy help organizations offer literature on abstinence and the harms of birth control.
 It would be helpful to stock up on these and make sure your friends know that abstinence is the only fail-proof form of birth control and that the pill – as well as most other forms of birth control – has life-long and sometimes fatal side effects.
 Don’t be nervous about talking to your friends about sex!
 It’s an important issue, and one that affects the pro-life movement directly.

 It may be helpful to call your local PRC and ask what they need.
 They tend to go through resources quickly, but some things go faster than others.
 Ask their volunteer coordinator or director what supplies they tend to need the most and organize a drive at your school or campus.
 See if you can organize a prayer vigil outside a local Planned Parenthood or other abortion facility and publicize it among your friends, at your church and at the nearest PRC.